Nictiz/HL7-mappings/generate/README.md

 - Fixed a bug where a comma separated list in `loadresources.exclude` caused the process to crash.
 - Generated fixture-ids longer than 64 characters are stripped.
 - Added support for asterisk wildcards in `loadresources.exclude`.
+- Do not genereate LoadResources script if there are no fixtures to generate it from.

 ### 1.2.0
 - A LoadResources script is now generated for a project